Topics included in this article:

 - Camera Positioning and Zooming

-- Saving a Face
+- Saving and Un-Saving a Face

 - Recent Sightings